oneapi-src/oneDPL/documentation/library_guide/parallel_api/algorithms_advanced_use_cases.rst

 Additional set of algorithms
 ############################

-The Extension API currently includes algorithms, iterators, and function object classes.
-The algorithms include segmented reduce, segmented scan and vectorized search algorithms.
-The iterators provided implement zip, transform, and permutation operations on other iterators, and also include a counting iterator and a discard iterator.
-The function object classes provide minimum, maximum and identity operations that may be passed to algorithms such as reduce or transform.
-The Extension API also includes an experimental implementation of range-based algorithms and the ranges required to use them.
+The additional set of algorithms includes segmented reduce, segmented scan and vectorized search algorithms.

 The definitions of the algorithms provided in the Extension API are available through the ``oneapi/dpl/algorithm`` header.
 All algorithms are implemented in the ``oneapi::dpl`` namespace.